gbrlpzz/maps_poi_extractor/README.md

 ## POI Extraction from Google Maps

-This tool collects Points of Interest (POIs) from Google Maps for a list of municipalities, retrieves full metadata for each POI via the official Google Places API (New, v1), and exports an Excel workbook with one sheet per municipality.
+This tool collects Points of Interest (POIs) from Google Maps for GeoJSON extents, retrieves full metadata for each POI via the official Google Places API (New, v1), and exports an Excel workbook with one sheet per input file.

 ### Features
 - Grid-tiles the area (per municipal polygon) and runs v1 Nearby Search (`places:searchNearby`) to cover POIs